ombhaltilak/ombhaltilak/README.md

 👋 Hi there!
 I'm Om Bhaltilak, a passionate front-end web developer with a knack for creating engaging and user-friendly web applications.
-With a strong foundation in HTML, CSS, JavaScript ,  I specialize in building responsive and interactive interfaces using modern frameworks like React.js.
+With a strong foundation in HTML, CSS, and JavaScript, I specialize in building responsive and interactive interfaces using modern frameworks like React.js.

-🔧 Skills & Technologies:
+🔧 **Skills & Technologies**:
-- Languages: HTML, CSS, JavaScript
+- **Languages**: HTML, CSS, JavaScript
-- Frameworks: React.js, React Hooks
+- **Frameworks**: React.js, React Hooks
-- Design Systems: Chakra UI, Tailwind CSS
+- **Design Systems**: Chakra UI, Tailwind CSS
-- Tools: Git, GitHub, VS Code
+- **Tools**: Git, GitHub, VS Code

 🚀 **Projects**:
 - **[Project Name]**: A brief description of one of your notable projects.